 Natural gas is composed almost entirely of methane, a powerful greenhouse gas.
 Earlier Environmental Protection Agency (EPA) standards indirectly limited methane pollution from new natural gas wells and some upstream (i.e., near the wellhead) sources, but this is the first rule to target methane emissions across the natural gas value chain.
 It also requires methane pollution control at oil wells, where co-produced natural gas is often vented or burned away.

 EPA must enforce the rule, according to a July 31, 2017 decision by the D.C.
 Circuit Court.
-EPA has not begun to enforce the rule, however, prompting environmental groups to announce they will sue EPA to make this happen.
+Compliance reports were due to EPA on October 31, 2017; environmental groups have filed FOIA requests to obtain the reports but EPA has not responded.
 On September 13, 2017, the House of Representatives voted to defund the methane rule, as part of the 2018 budget package.
 On November 8, 2017 EPA issued two Notices of Data Availability to justify delaying the rule and solicit comments on proposed changes.
-EPA is taking comments on the Notices until December 8, 2017.
+EPA took comments on the Notices until December 8, 2017.

 On August 16, 2012 EPA finalized New Source Performance Standards for VOC emissions (volatile organic compounds) from new wells and other oil and gas equipment.
 This rule indirectly targets methane, but does not apply to new oil wells, where a lot of methane is released.